Adventure Comics: Superboy: The Boy of Steel (former)

-The revived ongoing title Adventure Comics features Conner as the headlining character for the first six issues in the story arc entitled, "Superboy: The Boy of Steel".
+The revived ongoing title Adventure Comics features Conner Kent in the story arc "Superboy: The Boy of Steel", following his death in Infinite Crisis and resurrection in Final Crisis.
 It begins as Conner settles back into his life in Smallville, Kansas.
-Returning to live with Martha Kent, who is thrilled to take the young boy in after her husband's death, Conner returns to Smallville High School and begins keeping a journal of everything Superman has done as a costumed hero, going down a checklist titled, "What Did Superman Do?"
-He and the also recently returned Bart Allen supposedly rejoin the Teen Titans, and Conner symbolizes the team being "stacked" again by destroying his memorial statue outside of Titans Tower West.
+Returning to live with Martha Kent, who is thrilled to take him in after her husband's death, Conner returns to Smallville High School and begins keeping a journal of everything Superman has done as a costumed hero, going down a checklist titled, "What Did Superman Do?"
+He and Bart Allen rejoin the Teen Titans, and Conner destroys his memorial statue outside of Titans Tower.

 Superboy and the Legion of Super-Heroes

 After the Johns and Manapul run, writer Paul Levitz took over the series.
 It was renumbered with its previous numbering and highlighted Clark Kent's years as Superboy as well as the Legion of Super-Heroes' past.
 Starting with issue #523, the Legion Academy, by Levitz and Phil Jimenez, became the major feature.